dev-eugene99/mortgage-calculator/README.md

 2. open command line or powershell and navigate to the folder this project resides in.
 3. This program takes a file name as a parameter.
 4. example: `dotnet run loan1.txt`.

+## Future potential features:

+- Process multiple mortgage calculations in one batch.
+- Allow user to specify file name to write the json output into.